Diegodsha/Math-magicians/README.md

 ### Testing (React-JEST)

-Thanks to React integrated testing library user can simply run `npm test` from within the project's folder to execute all the tests.
+Thanks to React integrated testing library users can simply run `npm test` from within the project's folder to execute all the tests.

 ## Author